OCamlPro/drom/sphinx/quickstart.rst

   sent 26,886 bytes  received 103 bytes  53,978.00 bytes/sec
   total size is 26,507  speedup is 0.98
-  Calling git add docs/doc

-The API documentation has been generated and copied into :code:`docs/doc`.
+The API documentation has been generated and copied into :code:`_drom/docs/doc`.

 Let's now generate the Sphinx documentation::

   $ drom sphinx
-  Loading drom.toml
-  Loading .drom
-  Loading config from /home/user/.config/drom/config Creating file docs/sphinx/index.html
-  Calling sphinx-build sphinx docs/sphinx
-  Running Sphinx v1.8.5
-  building [mo]: targets for 0 po files that are out of date building [html]: targets for 4 source files that are out of date
+  Calling sphinx-build sphinx _drom/docs/sphinx Running Sphinx v1.8.5 building [mo]: targets for 0 po files that are out of date building [html]: targets for 4 source files that are out of date